lorenzo-stoakes/linux-vm-notes/funcs/page-table-funcs.md

 * `pmd` - The PMD entry which is to point at the newly allocated PTE page (or whose mapping is to be used if already mapped.)

-* `address` - The virtual address we are allocated the PTE page for.
+* `address` - The virtual address we are allocating the PTE page for.

 #### Returns